Completion of an independent field project.

 - Schedule C

-Recommended for students with average grade of B- or better in GEOL 251 and 252, or in GEOL 252 and other GEOL papers at the discretion of the Head of Department.
-International or transferring students are welcome to enrol upon providing evidence of equivalent prerequisite study.
-Students enrolled at the University of Otago for both semesters of the 2019 academic year are advised to enrol in GEOL 302 Independent Field Studies instead of GEOL 321.
+- (i) Cannot be taken if GEOL 302 has been passed. (ii) Recommended for students with average grade of B- or better in GEOL 251 and 252, or in GEOL 252 and other GEOL papers at the discretion of the Head of Department. (iii) International or transferring students are welcome to enrol upon providing evidence of equivalent prerequisite study. (iv) Students enrolled at the University of Otago for both semesters of the 2019 academic year are advised to enrol in GEOL 302 Independent Field Studies instead of GEOL 321.

 Background requirements: Basic mapping, hand-specimen identification, and petrographicskills.